arcticmatt/pencil-flip/content/Misc/lazf.md

 The theme of this one is "improv."
 Matt did some improv drawings, whatever that means.
 I think you just kinda think of something and then draw it (no planning or sketching or anything).
 Not really sure though.
 He also wrote some poems.
 I like them.
-I played a bunch of easy chords on my guitar, freestyled over them, and recorded/wrote down the output.
+I played a bunch of easy chords on Matt's guitar, freestyled over them, and recorded/wrote down the output.
 This was the first zine we (Matt & Matt) made together.
 <object data="http://blog.pencilflip.com/images/improv_pages.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="http://blog.pencilflip.com/images/improv_pages.pdf">